RuubW/samsung-smart-tv/README.md

 Docker image generated through [PHPDocker.io](https://phpdocker.io/).

-Tested on a 2019 Q-series TV.
+Developed and tested with a 2019 Q-series TV.

 ## Prerequisites

-- Your local system has Docker installed;
+- Your local system has [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed;
 - Your TV is on the same network as your local system;
 - Your TV is a 2016+ model.
 Anything older is untested.